 Ultimate Pushup Workout Routine For Upper Body Mass & Definition – Cuz Regular Pushups Are Too Easy!

 One of the all time great exercises is the pushup.
 I think it’s safe to say that everyone has done a pushup in their lifetime … or at least tried!
 One thing I’m not too sure of though is that if many people realize just how effective a focused pushup workout routine can be at building solid muscle mass as well as great definition.
 Probably when most people think of doing a pushup workout they think of doing as many pushups as they can or doing 3 sets of 10 reps.
-The best pushup workouts do not involve either one of those approaches.
+The best workouts do not involve either one of those approaches.

 So with an “old-school” exercise like the pushup, comes a retro feeling pic.
 This reminds me a little of TRON: Legacy except of course it’s missing the cool blue neon lights!

-Pushup Workout Routine For Mass & Density
+A Routine For Mass & Density

 Since busting out 50 pushups as a “workout” isn’t too ideal for gaining size or strength, simply doing some pushups every other day isn’t a good approach to building your pecs.
 I think many find that standard pushups are a little too easy to get any real results from.